Muddy play ideas: mud pies, mud soup, mud paints

-Once your mud is ready, get some old pots, pans and plastic containers and make a mud kitchen.
 Here are some recipes you could try, as well as some other fun stuff to do with mud.

-Mud pies and mud cakes
+Mud pies, pizzas and cakes

 Super mud soup

 Mix in some water so the mud is lovely and runny, and then add all your other ingredients, such as bits of grass, crumbled up bark, some seeds… whatever you can find.
-Serve it up in some plastic bowls and don’t forget to garnish it with some flowers.
+Serve it up in some bowls and don’t forget to garnish it with some flowers.
 Just remember not to eat it - no matter how tasty it might look!

-Fill some small plastic pots with mud and add some powder paints or food colouring to make some marvellous mud paint.
+Fill some small pots with mud and add some powder paints or food colouring to make some marvellous mud paint.